-This study used the concept of pentagon fraud to examine the effect of the dimensions of arrogance on financial fraud.
-Arrogance was developed by G Tessa & Harto (2016).
+Arrogance was developed by Tessa & Harto (2016).
 Arrogance is measured by compensation suitability variables.

-Compensation showed regardless of the level of compensation received, it will not be con 21 red appropriate by village officials who have high arrogance or greed.
-This 21 dy also examined the dimensions of external regulatory influence in the concept of fraud pentagon was developed by Tugas (2012).
+Compensation showed regardless of the level of compensation received, it will not be considered appropriate by village officials who have high arrogance or greed.
+This study also examined the dimensions of external regulatory influence in the concept of fraud pentagon was developed by Tugas (2012).
 External regulatory influence is measured through organizational ethical culture.
-Village government developing an ethical culture of the organization will encourage a positive culture and will reduce the fraud in managing village funds.
-The theory of planned behavior is also used in testing determinants of financial fraud in managing village 11 ds.
+The village government developing an ethical culture of the organization will encourage a positive culture and will reduce fraud in managing village funds.
+The theory of planned behavior is also used in testing determinants of financial fraud in managing village funds.
 The constructs tested are subjective norms and measured by the morality of the apparatus.
 Village officials who have a high level of morality tend not to commit fraud.